Last updated: September 14, 2023

 The web server provides the interface to users either via the web UI or one of the APIs.
 The web server is always installed on the same machine as the Enterprise server.

-Burp Suite Enterprise Edition uses an SQL database to store data about configured sites and scans, the results of scans, and other configuration information.
+Burp Suite Enterprise Edition uses a SQL database to store data about configured sites and scans, the results of scans, and other configuration information.
 You can use one of the following options:

 - A bundled database that can be installed on the same machine as the Enterprise server and web server.
-This option can be used to support any scale of deployment provided you have sufficient disk space available.
+This option is suitable for a trial or evaluation.
+For production deployments we recommend that you use your own external database.

 - Your own external database.
 This option lets you utilize any existing database infrastructure that you have, including database backups, and is more appropriate for larger deployments.
 For information about specific database types and versions that are supported, please refer to the database specification.

 Note that you can start out using the bundled database and migrate to an external one later if necessary.
 We recommend this approach in order to simplify the initial installation and evaluation process.

 Burp Suite Enterprise Edition installs either 3 or 4 services on your machine depending on whether you're using the bundled database or not.
 For more information, please refer to the corresponding documentation.

 Read moreBurp Suite Enterprise Edition services